benjamminn/Feather-Chat-App/README.md

 # Feather Chat App
-A classic console group messaging application made as an educational exercise.
+A classic console group messaging application for Windows, Mac OS, and Linux made as an educational exercise.
 .

  # Features